francoiscolombo/fc-automation/README.md

 if you don't want to set an initial value for a variable, just use the empty string like this: ""

 you can also set the value of a variable dynamically, but we will talk about that on the next section.

+## the 'vault' section

+when you need to store credentials, of course you cannot use variables, because the values are not ciphered.

+but you will probably still need to use variables like a db password for example in your playbook.

+this is when you will use this section. the vault section describe the **key** of the **vault** that you will use inside your playbook.

+when *automaton* read this section, it will automatically open the vault, read the value of the given key, and generate a variable that you can use inside your playbook.

+uses the *automaton* command line client to manage your vault:

+    automaton --vault --create key

+will create a key in your vault. the value of the key is asked from the command line.

+    automaton --vault --update key

+will update the value of a key inside your vault.

+    automaton --vault --delete key

+will remove a key from your vault.

+    automaton --vault --list

+will list the keys currently present inside your vault.

+the vault is stored inside your `$HOME` directory, in a subdirectory called `.automaton`

 ## the 'stages' section